7 First Time Homebuyer Tips | Down Payment & Closing Costs

 After you receive a pre-approval, a mortgage payment should be calculated on every home that you are interested in before making an offer to make sure you are comfortable with the payment.

-The mortgage payment will be different on every home regardless of the purchase price because of taxes, insurance and home owner association dues.
+The mortgage payment will vary on every home regardless of the purchase price because of taxes, insurance and homeowner’s association dues.
 Just because you have an approval for a set amount, you should ask yourself, “Is the mortgage payment manageable?”

-The 4th tip to a first time home buyer is to pause any new activity once the pre-approval process starts.
+The 4th tip for a first-time home buyer is to pause any new activity once the pre-approval process starts.
 A debt-to-income ratio is calculated and obtaining any new debt will change the scenario.
 Avoid opening new credit accounts like auto loans, credit cards, or other types until your loan closes.

 Continue to make payments on all accounts.
 Do not let other lenders pull credit because this can bring your score down and will have to be explained before closing.

 Try not to move around money or deposit money that cannot be sourced into a bank account.
 An underwriter will verify large deposits and is required to source the money in the account being used for the purchase.
 If you are receiving a gift, go over the guidelines for gift funds.

 6th Tip – Send Required Documentation in a Timely Fashion

 Every day counts during the mortgage purchase process and meeting the purchase deadline is important.
 Throughout the process, a Loan Originator will ask for additional documentation in order to clear the underwriter’s requests to obtain a clear to close.